unlight/asmt-javascript-questions/README.md

 - In your opinion, what is better composition or inheritance?
 Why?
 - Please compare GraphQL and REST (pros and cons)?

+### Build Tools
+- Could you please compare Gulp and Webpack?
+- Do you use Webpack on your project?
+Which version?
+- Why are you using CI on your project?

 ### Frameworks
 - What is the main difference from your point of view between JS framework XXX and YYY.
 - What are benefits and shortcomings of AngularJS, what do you like in 2.0 (if know)